-If you are self-employed and working out of your home, or are you an employee who works from home at the request or offering of your employer?
+Are you fully self-employed and working out of your home, or are you an employee who works from home at the request or offering of your employer?
 In both cases, there are a number of ways you can offset some of your home expenditures by claiming certain deductions on your personal income tax return.
 The first thing you need to do is determine which category you fall into, and then read the rules from there.

-Do you have Employment Expenses or Business use of Home Expenses?
+Employment Expenses or Business Use of Home Expenses?

 Calculating Your Business Use of Home Expenses